Valmarelox/ghsa-client/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please open an issue or pull request on [GitHub](https://github.com/auto-exploit/ghsa-client).

 ## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a history of changes.
+See the [releases page](https://github.com/auto-exploit/ghsa-client/releases) for a history of changes.